yhoshi3/RaLLe/docs/indexing.md

 - [corpus](../scripts/configs/base_settings/corpora.json)
 - [dataset](../scripts/configs/base_settings/datasets.json)

-Congraturations!
+Congratulations!
 You are now ready to use RᴀLLᴇ GUI.
-Please refer to the [instruction](gui_usage.md) or [screencast](https://www.youtube.com/watch?v=ShMNYSBJNnc) for the usage.
+Please refer to the [instruction](gui_usage.md) or [screencast](https://youtu.be/JYbm75qnfTg) for the usage.